-Liverpool Aviation Services (LAS) offers the following information for Operators.
+Liverpool Aviation Services (LAS) offers the following information for Aircraft Operators and Brokers.

-LAS requires Operators to declare whether or not each of its flights operating at Liverpool John Lennon Airport is Qualifying or Non-Qualifying for the purposes of the UK’s Aviation Security protocols.
+Liverpool Airport requires Operators to declare whether or not each of its flights operating at the airport is Qualifying or Non-Qualifying for the purposes of the UK’s Aviation Security protocols.
 The declaration will be used to ascertain whether or not a flight’s passengers and/or its cabin and hold baggage require screening in accordance with the UK Single Consolidated Directive (SCD).
+Location of aircraft parking is also dictated by the type/category of flight.

-Our Operations Team will review each handling request and determine within which category of operation each flight falls, i.e. Commercial (CAT), Private, Business Use, etc. See the Categories listed below.
+Our Operations Team will review each handling request and determine which category of operation each flight falls, i.e. Commercial (CAT), Private, State, Business Use, SPO etc. Please see the Categories listed below.
 Only the Carrier/Operator, End User and any intermediary Broker will be aware of the contractual status of a given flight.
-Where LAS cannot determine the category of a given flight it will contact the Operator or its Despatch organisation for clarification.
+Where LAS cannot determine the category of a given flight it will contact the Operator or its flight support provider for clarification.

-Regulation EU 1254/2009 and the UK SCD require airports to establish Demarcated Area(s) for the operation of flights within certain categories.
+Regulation EU 1254/2009 and EU2016/2096 and the UK SCD (A) Chapter 2 require airports to establish Demarcated Area(s) for the operation of flights within certain categories.
 The categories are:

 Category 1: aircraft with a MTOW of less than 10,000kg (10,000kg SCD 2.2);